Kelv48/Web-Store-Flask-App/README.md

 # Web Store Flask App

 This is a Flask-based web application that allows users to buy products or services, to wishlist and rate items.
-It includes user authetication and profile feautures, it also has the ability for an admin account to add new products/services or for the admin to manage orders and moderate reviews.
+It includes user authentication and profile features, it also has the ability for an admin account to add new products/services or for the admin to manage orders and moderate reviews.
-The admin account can also see all the ongoing projects and can see all the current employess and can add and remove them at will.
+The admin account can also see all the ongoing projects and can see all the current employees and can add and remove them at will.

 ## Technologies Used
 <ul>